It is too late to register to vote, or to apply for a postal vote, proxy vote, or Voter Authority Certificate.

 What if I don’t have an accepted form of photo ID?

-If you don’t already have an accepted form of photo ID, or you’re not sure whether your photo ID still looks like you, you can apply for a free voter ID document, known as a Voter Authority Certificate.
+Voters without an accepted form of photo ID could apply for a free voter ID document, known as a Voter Authority Certificate, however the deadline to apply has now passed.

 Voting at a polling station